rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 7 / Psychic
 8 / Thunder
 If you roll the same number on both d8s, the chaotic energy leaps from the target to a different creature of your choice within 30 feet of it.
 Make a new attack roll against the new target, and make a new damage roll, which could cause the chaotic energy to leap again.
 A creature can be targeted only once by each casting of this spell.
-When you cast this spell using a spell slot of 2nd level or higher, each target takes 1d6 extra damage of the type rolled for each slot level above 1st.
-Page: 151 from Xanathar's Guide To Everything

 ### Chill Touch
   <div class="spell-tags">cold energy unholy occult</div>